Marek-Svoboda/slackahi-support/README.md

-# WiP Apple Silicon Slackware install helper
+# WiP Apple Silicon Slackware install helper Do Not Use Yet

 This repo makes it possible to bootstrap a vanilla Slackware environment on Apple Silicon hardware.